AdaCore/spark2014/docs/ug/en/source/spark_libraries.rst

 because their API does not lend itself to adding suitable contracts (in particular preconditions) ensuring correct usage in client code.

-The formal containers are a variation of the bounded containers with API changes that allow adding suitable contracts, so that |GNATprove| can prove that client code manipulates containers correctly.
+The formal containers are a variation of the standard containers with API changes that allow adding suitable contracts, so that |GNATprove| can prove that client code manipulates containers correctly.
 There are 12 formal containers, which are part of the |SPARK| library.